Liam Hendriks: Background

 Born and raised in Perth, Western Australia, Hendriks began playing tee-ball when he was five (rather than the traditional Australian summer game of cricket), before transitioning to baseball at the age of ten.
 He also played Australian rules football.
 Hendriks continued playing both baseball and football through high school at Sacred Heart College, Sorrento.

 Hendriks's paternal grandparents emigrated to Australia from the Netherlands.
 His father, Geoff Hendriks, played over 150 games of senior football for the West Perth Football Club in the West Australian Football League (WAFL).
 Under the father–son rule used by the Australian Football League (AFL) at the time, Liam was eligible to be drafted by the West Coast Eagles had he decided to pursue a career in football.
 However, he decided to pursue baseball and was signed by the Minnesota Twins on his eighteenth birthday.

 In 2017 and 2019, Hendriks was the Oakland Athletics' nominee for the Roberto Clemente Award after his work with Big League Impact and Striking Out Poverty in their efforts to end poverty in the Dominican Republic.

 Hendriks was the Chicago White Sox Roberto Clemente nominee in 2021, 2022, and 2023, making him a five-time nominee.

+Nominated again in 2024 and 2025 for the Boston Red Sox, makes Hendriks a 7-time nominee.
+He was honored for his active engagement with cancer survivors, veteran support groups, and patient care initiatives following his own recovery from Stage 4 non-Hodgkin's.